 Website Refresh vs. Rebuild: Which Do You Need?

 Websites, like everything else, eventually get old and outdated.
 If you haven’t updated your site in a while, chances are it needs modernizing on some level.
 The question is, how deep does the overhaul need to go?
+Is a new website design enough?
 There are two terms you’ll likely hear used often is this respect: refresh and rebuild.
 But what exactly does each of these mean and how do you know which one is right for your site?
-Let’s find out.

 75% of consumers say that they judge a business’s credibility based purely on its design.
-That is to say, if your site looks bad, you look bad.
-However, even if your site is hideous, if it still works perfectly well you don’t necessarily have to tear the whole thing down.
+If your site looks bad, you look bad.
+However, even if your site is hideous, if everything under the hood works then you don’t necessarily have to tear the whole thing down.

 A website refresh is essentially a reskinning of your existing site.
 Practically speaking, it means changing color schemes, adding visual elements, moving around pages or maybe getting rid of some content that isn’t relevant anymore.
 For the most part, all of these adjustments are purely cosmetic.
 You aren’t changing anything in regards to the platform on which your site is built or adding significant functionality.
-Think about it as putting a fresh coat of paint on your house.
+Our Creative team loves this kind of work because they get the freedom to take something that might be ‘fine’ and turn it into make something look amazing.
+We like to think about it like putting a fresh coat of paint on your house.

 But what if you need a whole new house?